But first, let’s talk about money.

 Some people swear by its Carbonara Pasta.
-Well, it tastes different.
+Well, their carbonara tastes different than any cabonara here.
 Its salty bacon bits goes amazing with the pasta.
-It's too creamy that it's too heavy for me.
+It's too creamy, too heavy for me.
 If I could re-order, I'd definitely pick Pomodoro Ravioli.
 There's something about the tomato sauce and the ravioli filling.
 The taste exploded in my mouth.
 OMG.

 The golden rule of eating out: steer away from the touristy area.
 They’re more expensive and we’re not sure about the quality and taste.
 Eat where plenty of locals eat.
 My biggest regret was buying a gelato near Trevi & Pantheon.
 I waited in line for 15 mins and it turned out to be not delicious.
 It costs twice more than a really tasty gelato near our Airbnb.
 (Seriously, the gelato near our Airbnb is so delicious.
 Before we tasted it, we were confused why so many grandmas, grandpas, and kids ate gelato there at 10 PM.)

 Hotels are way above our budget, so the choices were hostels and Airbnb.

 The cost of hostel for 2 persons are the same in 1 Airbnb shared apartment (no air conditioner, just fan, shared bathroom).
 It’s around 23-30 euros per night, not counting the city tax.
 So, yeah, we chose Airbnb.